That is the question.

 There is nothing wrong with being a rational or emotional thinker.
 In order to have a ‘wise mind’ we need both, but there has been more and more confrontations, it seems, between the two thinkers as well as the disbelief in the event due to random information on the internet.
 In many cases this random information from the internet is unverified, and this is also the case of videos shared on social media which can easily be edited.

-This episode focuses on these two thinkers and provides details on (as I like to call it) ‘blanket blame’ threads of a post.
+The audio focuses on these two thinkers and provides details on (as I like to call it) ‘blanket blame’ threads of a post.
 The references within this episode are a wildlife forum commenting against the police regarding the increase in animal attacks in the London area.

 Please have an open mind when you listen to this, as animal attacks by their very nature spark emotion.
-Again there is nothing wrong with having emotions, but when you are a very rational thinker in the middle of all of this it gets a bit sour very quickly.
+Again there is nothing wrong with having emotions, but when you are a rational thinker in the middle of all of this it gets a bit sour very quickly.

 Diagram sources: